donovanwhite/Fabric-CICD-Framework/README.md

 2. Check the diagnostic output for item discovery
 3. Verify authentication with `az account show`
 4. Ensure your repository structure matches the expected format

+**Need more help?** 👉 See the **[📖 COMPLETE GUIDE](COMPLETE_GUIDE.md)** for:
+- Detailed troubleshooting steps
+- Lessons learned from extensive testing
+- Advanced scenarios and configurations
+- Performance metrics and best practices

 ## 🎉 SUCCESS METRICS